DavidAraujo98/HelpUkraine/README.md

 # HelpUkraine
- Website that collects every known non-profit helping Ukraine
+Website that collects submissions of known non-profit helping Ukraine